GraffiTab/GraffiTab-Backend/digitalOcean/deployment.md

 # General deployment documentation for Digital Ocean

-The service deployment consists of:
+The com.graffitab.server.service deployment consists of:

 - 1 droplet for the load balancer (HAProxy): `devlb.graffitab.com`
 - 2 droplets for the app (Java fatJars): `dev01.graffitab.com`, `dev02.graffitab.com`